opengeospatial/ogcapi-records/README.md

 ## The Records API

-The OGC API - Records specification defines a core access and search API by extending the OGC API - Features - Part 1: Core specification.
+The OGC API - Records specification defines a core catalogue access and search API by extending OGC API - Common - Part 2: Geospatial Data and the OGC API - Features - Part 1: Core APIs.

-OGC API - Features specifies well-defined access paths to information about the collection (i.e. the catalogue) and to the records of the collection.
-The Features API also defines a basic search capability that is extended by the Records API to allow subsets of records to be identified and accesses based on client-supplied search criteria such as a bounding box, a data range or a free text search.
+OGC API - Common specifies a well-defined access path to information about collections (i.e. `/collections`).
+OGC API - Features specifies a well-defined access path to the records (i.e. `/collections/{collectionId}/items`) of a catalogue (i.e. a record collection).
+OGC API - Records extended each of these endpoints with additional query parameters that enable catalogue search capabilities.

+In the first case this allows deployments with a large number of collections to be searched as a sort of mini-catalogues of the deployment's resource collections (i.e. features, coverages, etc.).

+In the latter case, this allows collections of records (i.e. catalogues) to be searched.

-The search capability of the Records API is organized into various levels of complexity starting from simple spatial, temporal, keyword and type search predicates (i.e. `bbox=`, `datetime=`, `q=`, `type=`) that can be combined using a logical `AND` all the way up to a full blown predicate language (based on OGC API - Features - Part 3: Filtering and the Common Query Language (CQL)), that supports complex filter expressions of logically connected query predicates.
+The search capabilities of the Records API are organized into various levels of complexity starting from simple spatial, temporal, keyword and type search predicates (i.e. `bbox=`, `datetime=`, `q=`, `type=`) that can be combined using a logical `AND` all the way up to a full blown predicate language (based on OGC API - Features - Part 3: Filtering and the Common Query Language (CQL)), that supports complex filter expressions of logically connected query predicates.

 ## Deployment patterns